ECCO-GROUP/ECCO-v4-Python-Tutorial/doc/Installing_Python_and_Python_Packages.rst

 - `Scientific Python Lectures <http://www.scipy-lectures.org/>`_
 - `Using the NumPy module for Matlab Users <http://scipy.github.io/old-wiki/pages/NumPy_for_Matlab_Users>`_
 - `Learning Python with Anaconda <https://www.datacamp.com/learn-python-with-anaconda>`_

+Of particular interest to this tutorial are the following Python packages (libraries)

+NumPy
+^^^^^
+From the `NumPy website <http://www.numpy.org/>`_

+"NumPy is the fundamental package for scientific computing with Python.
+It contains among other things:

+a powerful N-dimensional array object sophisticated (broadcasting) functions tools for integrating C/C++ and Fortran code useful linear algebra, Fourier transform, and random number capabilities"

+Matplotlib
+^^^^^^^^^^
+From the `Matplotlib website <https://matplotlib.org/>`_

+"Matplotlib is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.
+Matplotlib can be used in Python scripts, the Python and IPython shell, the jupyter notebook, web application servers, and four graphical user interface toolkits.

+Matplotlib tries to make easy things easy and hard things possible.
+You can generate plots, histograms, power spectra, bar charts, errorcharts, scatterplots, etc., with just a few lines of code.
+For examples, see the sample plots and thumbnail gallery.

+For simple plotting the pyplot module provides a MATLAB-like interface, particularly when combined with IPython.
+For the power user, you have full control of line styles, font properties, axes properties, etc, via an object oriented interface or via a set of functions familiar to MATLAB users."

+xarray
+^^^^^^
+From the `xarray website <http://xarray.pydata.org/en/stable/why-xarray.html>`_

+"Adding dimensions names and coordinate indexes to numpy's ndarray_ makes many powerful array operations possible:

+-  Apply operations over dimensions by name: ``x.sum('time')``.
+-  Select values by label instead of integer location:
+   ``x.loc['2014-01-01']`` or ``x.sel(time='2014-01-01')``.
+-  Mathematical operations (e.g., ``x - y``) vectorize across multiple dimensions (array broadcasting) based on dimension names, not shape.
+-  Flexible split-apply-combine operations with groupby:
+   ``x.groupby('time.dayofyear').mean()``.
+-  Database like alignment based on coordinate labels that smoothly handles missing values: ``x, y = xr.align(x, y, join='outer')``.
+-  Keep track of arbitrary metadata in the form of a Python dictionary:
+   ``x.attrs``.

+The N-dimensional nature of xarray's data structures makes it suitable for dealing with multi-dimensional scientific data, and its use of dimension names instead of axis labels (``dim='time'`` instead of ``axis=0``) makes such arrays much more manageable than the raw numpy ndarray: with xarray, you don't need to keep track of the order of arrays dimensions or insert dummy dimensions (e.g., ``np.newaxis``) to align arrays."

 .. _in-Installing: